asurinsaka/asurinsaka.github.io/_posts/2023-03-25-visualize-DAG-with-graphviz.md

     label: read_groups
 {% endhighlight %}
 To help us with large test data, we should visualize the test data.
 It is much easier to understand the relationships with charts than reading a yaml file.
 [Graphviz](https://graphviz.org/) is an opensource graph visualization software.
-Which is very helpful in our case.
+[Dot language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) is used by graphviz to create the graph.
+As we are mostly using python for our develop, we use the python version of [graphviz](https://graphviz.readthedocs.io/en/stable/index.html) to generate our chart.

-To visualize our test data, I wrote a script to use graphviz to create a chart for it.
+To visualize our test data, I wrote a the following script using graphviz to create a chart.
 And my colleague Rowland add color to the graph so different node types will have different colors.

 {% highlight python %}